Burstsam/nkk/README.md

 If a tv show is selected, the first episode will be marked as watched.
 This is due to parsing the website.

 ### Contributing
-If you want to contribute to Teapod and need an account on this gitea instance, please write me an [email](seil0@mosad.xyz).
+If you want to contribute to Teapod and need an account on this gitea instance, please write me an email: seil0@mosad.xyz

 #### Why is it called Teapod?
 Teapod is a Acronym for "The ultimate anime app on demand", hence this project is called Teapod and not Teapot.